Historic Centres of Kanazawa and Takaoka

 2 Takaoka Castle Ruins Castle

-4 Seison-Kaku Feudal lord garden/Maeda family cultural properties
+4 Seison-Kaku domain lord garden/Maeda family cultural properties

 5 Graveyard of the Maeda family, lords of Kaga domain Maeda family cultural properties/Grave